 It is important to understand that calculated columns use RAM; the more columns you have, the bigger your data model will be.

 In most cases, you can use measures, especially when you need to calculate ratios and weighted averages.
 Measures are evaluated at query time and mainly use CPU.

 While Power BI already lets you build compelling visuals using only the fields you import from your data sources, further enriching your data model with your own calculations will make your reports infinitely more powerful.

 At Jet Reports, we work to make Power BI better for your organization.
-Our reporting and business intelligence solutions work seamlessly to deliver a better data source for your Power BI visualizations.
+Our data warehouse solutions work seamlessly to deliver a better data source for your Power BI visualizations.
 Learn more about Jet Reports and Power BI.